 Monument to Koltsov in Koltsovsky Garden Square, Federal cultural heritage site in Koltsovsky Garden Square, Voronezh, Russia.

-The Monument to Koltsov is a bronze bust mounted on a stone base in Koltsovsky Garden Square in Voronezh.
-The work captures the Russian poet's features with careful detail and occupies a central position within the park.
+The Monument to Koltsov is a bronze bust on a stone base in Koltsovsky Garden Square, a public green space in the center of Voronezh.
+The bust faces the main walkways and can be seen from several directions as visitors pass through the park.

 The memorial shows how Russian literature was woven into the daily life of the city.
 Koltsov's poems about nature and rural landscapes remain part of how locals view the region around them.